Financial Highlights

 Language switcher

-During the period from January to June of the fiscal year under review, the Japanese economy continued to recover moderately.
+During the fiscal year ended December 31, 2025, the Japanese economy continued to recover moderately.
 Despite weak consumer sentiment due to rising prices and other factors, personal consumption continued to show a gradual upward trend, driven by improvements in employment and income conditions.
-Corporate capital expenditure was robust, chiefly due to investments for the replacement of equipment and enhancement of production capacity primarily in the manufacturing industry, which had been postponed because of the COVID-19 pandemic and higher prices, and to the reduction of labor to address the workforce shortage.
-In particular, appetite for IT investment in manufacturing and financial businesses and a wide range of other sectors was high and remained strong.
+Corporate capital expenditure was robust, chiefly on the strength of investments to replace equipment and enhance production capacity, primarily in the manufacturing industry, and to reduce labor in response to workforce shortages.
+In particular, appetite for IT investment in manufacturing and financial industries and a wide range of other sectors was high and remained strong.

-Under these economic conditions, the Canon Marketing Japan Group recorded net sales of 333,849 million yen (up 4.7% year on year), mainly reflecting strong sales from maintenance and operation service/outsourcing and IT products and system sales among IT solutions.
+In these economic conditions, the Canon Marketing Japan Group recorded net sales of 679,799 million yen (up 4.0% from the previous fiscal year), mainly reflecting smooth sales from Maintenance and Operation Service/Outsourcing and IT Products and System Sales among IT Solutions.

-Operating income stood at 27,325 million yen (up 5.0% year on year), and ordinary income came to 28,047 million yen (up 3.9% year on year), primarily attributable to an increase in gross profit resulting from the increased net sales.
-Net income attributable to owners of the parent was 18,864 million (down 6.4% year on year), reflecting the absence of extraordinary income from the transfer of shares of A&A Co., Ltd. recorded in the same period of the previous fiscal year.
+Operating income stood at 58,188 million yen (up 9.5% from the previous fiscal year), and ordinary income came to 59,839 million yen (up 10.0% from the previous fiscal year), primarily attributable to an increase in gross profit resulting from the increased net sales.
+Net income attributable to owners of the parent was 41,458 million yen (up 5.5% from the previous fiscal year), reflecting an increase in profit resulting from increased net sales and the recording of a gain on sales of investments in securities associated with the sale of cross-shareholdings, despite the absence of extraordinary income from the transfer of shares of A&A Co., Ltd. recorded in the previous fiscal year.

 About the financial projections and future prospects on this website